ClickHouse/ClickHouse/docs/en/operations/utils/clickhouse-benchmark.md

 `clickhouse-benchmark` can compare performances for two running ClickHouse servers.

-To use the comparison mode, specify endpoints of both servers by two pairs of `--host`, `--port` keys. `clickhouse-benchmark` establishes connections to both servers, then sends queries.
+To use the comparison mode, specify endpoints of both servers by two pairs of `--host`, `--port` keys.
+Keys matched together by position in arguments list, the first `--host` is matched with the first `--port` and so on. `clickhouse-benchmark` establishes connections to both servers, then sends queries.
 Each query addressed to a randomly selected server.
 The results are shown for each server separately.

 ## Example {#clickhouse-benchmark-example}